 Call For Papers

-Please submit your proposal electronically to Shawn Colberg, (firstname.lastname@example.org) as convener of this year’s sessions.
-Proposals must be submitted no later than September 1, 2013.
-Proposals should be 200-500 words in length and must include your name, institutional affiliation, contact information, and audio-visual needs.
-Members whose proposals are accepted will be notified via e-mail by September 14, 2013; they will be asked to submit a 100-word précis for the online program to be posted on the CTSA website.
+Please submit your proposal electronically to Daria Spezzano, (firstname.lastname@example.org) as convener of this year’s sessions.
+Proposals must be submitted no later than September 1, 2015.
+Proposals should be 200-500 words in length and must include your name, institutional affiliation, contact information, and AV needs.
+Members whose proposals are accepted will be notified via e-mail by September 14, 2015; they will be asked to submit a 100-word précis for the online program to be posted on the CTSA website.

 Eligibility for Submitting Proposals: CTSA guidelines require that those making proposals ordinarily be associate or full members in good standing and current in society dues.
-Anyone with an associate or full membership application on file can also submit a proposal if they expect to be accepted for membership in the upcoming June convention.
-No member may present a paper/respond to a paper/participate on a panel more than once at a given convention.
-An exception is made for members of under-represented groups.
-Presentations made to the Women’s Consultation on Constructive Theology are included in this rubric.
+Those with an associate or full membership application on file may submit a proposal if they expect to be accepted for membership in the upcoming convention.
+One should not present a paper in more than two out of three years (this applies to the entire convention), and no member may present or respond to a paper/participate on a panel more than once at a given convention.
+An exception is made to both of these restrictions for members of under-represented groups.
+The latter do not include the Women’s Consultation on Constructive Theology.